Progressive Web Apps on Windows overview

 Desktop PWAs are supported on any of the platforms Microsoft Edge (Chromium) is available.
 Microsoft Edge (Chromium) is available on Windows 7, Windows 10, and macOS.
 The following benefits are included.

-Applications may be installed directly from within the browser using the Install icon in the navigation bar.
+Apps may be installed directly from within the browser using the Install icon in the navigation bar.

-Applications may also be installed, run, and managed from the Settings > Apps menu
+Apps may also be installed, run, and managed from the Settings > Apps menu

 Web Notifications are integrated into the Windows notification system